 Your great blog post will show up when people are searching for information about the topic.
 Your awesome video will appear when they need an instructional video.
 As long as you're writing about topics relevant to your business, the traffic coming your way through your content is typically highly targeted.

 If you create the right type of content, it should always provide value for the person who comes across it—even if they do not end up buying your product.

 Let’s say you are selling a rice cooker.
 A traditional ad will simply show the rice cooker and the price in a cooking magazine.
 A content marketing approach would be to write an article that contains ten amazing recipes that need a rice cooker.
 Or you could produce a beautiful rice-themed cookbook that people can download in exchange for their e-mail address.
 This way you are providing value to potential customers while giving them an incentive to buy your product.

 Unlike an ad, a blog post or a video will exist for a long time after it's created.
 If the quality is good and it stays relevant, Google will continue rating it highly and people will keep coming across it.
 If it is exceptional, people will share it with their friends, significantly impacting your reach.

 This is not to say that content marketing is necessarily cheap.
 Some formats are obviously cheaper than others.
 Producing a high-quality video is more expensive than writing a blog post.
-In general, good content requires an investment—either of your time or your money, and often both.
-However, unlike with paid advertising, you can often compensate your lack of money by putting in more time.
+In general, good content requires an investment—your time, your money, or often both.
+However, unlike with paid advertising, you can often compensate for your lack of money by putting in more time.